 Why Your Company Should Have an Employee Handbook

 You don’t want to spend half the day handling employees’ inquiries regarding policies and workplace rules.
-Providing a handbook saves you time by clearly outlining and defining:
+Providing a handbook saves you time by clearly outlining and defining:- Baseline rules for everyone in the company

 - Expectations for employees